AdobeDocs/federated-audience-composition.en/help/connections/private-connection.md

 >
 >Before starting, contact Adobe Customer Care to receive your Amazon Web Services (AWS) account ID and your Virtual Private Cloud (WPC) ID.
 You will need **both** of these values to gain cross-account endpoint access.

-Once you have both the AWS and WPC IDs, go to the AWS Management Console and open the [Amazon Redshift console](https://console.aws.amazon.com/redshiftv2/).
-In the AWS Management Console, select **Clusters** if you're using Provisioned Clusters or **Serverless dashboard** if you're using Redshift Serverless.
+Once you have both the AWS and WPC IDs, go to the AWS Management Console to grant cross-account access for a managed VPC endpoint.

-Select the cluster you want to allow access to, and go to the **Properties** tab.
-Within the tab, select the account that contains the VPC ID you received from Adobe Customer Care.
-If you're using a Redshift Serverless workgroup, the **Granted accounts** section is under the **Data access** tab.

-After selecting **Grant access**, you can enter the information within **Grantee information**.
-This includes the AWS account ID that you received from Adobe Customer Care.

-Now that you've granted access, you'll need to note the following details in the cluster about the managed VPC endpoint.
-For a provisioned cluster, note the **Redshift Cluster Identifier** and the **Cluster Owner AWS Account ID**.
-For Redshift Serverless, note the **Workgroup Name** and the **Owner AWS Account ID**.
+For a provisioned cluster, note both the **Redshift Cluster identifier** and the **cluster owner AWS account ID** values.
+For a Redshift Serverless, not both the **workgroup name** and the **owner AWS account ID** values.

-With the relevant information noted, share those details with Adobe Customer Care so Adobe can create the managed VPC endpoint.
+After getting these values, share those details with Adobe Customer Care so Adobe can create the managed VPC endpoint.
 Adobe then will share the following connection details with you: **Redshift endpoint URL**, **Redshift JDBC URL**, and **Redshift ODBC URL**.

 ## Databricks {#databricks}